brainlife/app-documentation-template/README.md

 `output_fg.pdb` contains all fasicles with >0 weights withtin fg object (fibers)

+The secondary output of this app is `prduct.json`.
+This file allows web interfaces, DB and API calls on the results of the processing.

 ### Dependencies

 This App requires the following libraries when run locally.